 Weight Reduction: PEEK parts are noticeably lighter than their metal alternatives because of their excellent strength-to-weight ratio.
 For the same stiffness a PEEK part can be up to 70% lighter than an equivalent steel part.
 This weight saving means that manufacturers in the transportation industry, for instance, can produce lighter vehicles or planes and this helps to enable compliance with strict environmental regulations governing CO2 emissions and fuel economy.

 Cost savings: While metal may be lower in raw material cost, the manufacturing process can be time consuming and complex and often requires multiple processing stages.
-Using HPP such as VICTREX PEEK allows a one-step injection molding process, resulting in lower component cost but also positively impacting energy and labour cost and reducing the amount of scrap
+Using HPP such as VICTREX PEEK allows a one-step injection moulding process, resulting in lower component cost but also positively impacting energy and labour cost and reducing the amount of scrap

 Design Freedom: The flexible nature of the polymer and the relatively easy manufacture, by injection molding or extrusion, allows designers to explore new ways of making parts, especially when making them smaller, or more intricate or more powerful.
 This flexibility and creativity will only increase as disruptive 3-D manufacturing technology, also known as Additive Manufacturing, becomes established.